All visitors are required to wear a mask per Chatham County regulations.

 We are a complete light station whose history dates back to 1736.
 The tower stands 145 feet tall and has three Light Keeper's Cottages nearby.
 A small 1812 Summer Kitchen holds archaeological finds.
 Across the street is an 1899 Military Battery that houses the Tybee Island Museum.
 Exhibits cover the time of the Euchee tribe, the history of Fort Screven, Tybee's Golden Era and more.
 A yellow raised cottage adjacent to the property showcases 1900s Tybee architecture.

 Due to COVID-19 our rates will be changing for a short time.
 Our site will re-open on May 29th with limited ticket sales.
-Check back soon for more information on how to purchase tickets in advance of your visit and the cost.

 Children must be accompanied by an adult at all times while visiting our sites.